mehulagg/gitlab/doc/development/code_review.md

 events.
 These types of Merge Requests cannot be merged by the Maintainer.
 Instead these should be sent to the [Release Manager](https://about.gitlab.com/community/release-managers/).

-After merging, a maintainer may stay as the reviewer listed on the merge request.
+After merging, a maintainer should stay as the reviewer listed on the merge request.

 ## Best practices